jubayer98/AVL-Tree/README.md

-# AVL-Tree
+# AVL Tree

 An AVL tree is a special type of binary tree that is always "partially" balanced.
-The criteria that is used to determine the "level" of "balanced-ness" is the difference between the heights of sub-trees of a root in the tree.
-The "height" of tree is the "number of levels" in the tree.
-An AVL tree is a special type of binary tree that is always "partially" balanced.
-The criteria that is used to determine the "level" of "balanced-ness" is the difference between the heights of subtrees of a root in the tree.
-The "height" of tree is the "number of levels" in the tree.
-Or to be more formal, the height of a tree is defined as follows:
+This balance is determined by the difference in heights of the subtrees of any node in the tree.
+The height of a tree is defined as the number of levels it contains.

+## Definition of Height

-The height of a tree with no elements is 0
+- The height of a tree with no elements is 0.
-The height of a tree with 1 element is 1
+- The height of a tree with one element is 1.
-The height of a tree with > 1 element is equal to 1 + the height of its tallest subtree.
+- The height of a tree with more than one element is equal to 1 plus the height of its tallest subtree.

+## AVL Tree Characteristics

-An AVL tree is a binary tree in which the difference between the height of the right and left subtrees (or the root node) is never more than one.
+An AVL tree is a binary tree in which the difference between the height of the right and left subtrees of any node is never more than one.
+This balance ensures that the tree remains efficient for operations like insertion, deletion, and lookup.

+## Maintaining Balance

-The idea behind maintaining the "AVL-ness" of an AVL tree is that whenever we insert or delete an item, if we have "violated" the "AVL-ness" of the tree in anyway, we must then restore it by performing a set of manipulations (called "rotations") on the tree.
-These rotations come in two flavors: single rotations and double rotations (and each flavor has its corresponding "left" and "right" versions).
+To maintain the "AVL-ness" of an AVL tree, whenever an item is inserted or deleted, we must ensure that the tree remains balanced.
+If the insertion or deletion causes the tree to become unbalanced, we restore balance by performing rotations.
+These rotations can be either single or double, and each type has left and right versions.

+### Types of Rotations

+1. **Single Rotations:**
+   - **Left Rotation**
+   - **Right Rotation**

+2. **Double Rotations:**
+   - **Left-Right Rotation**
+   - **Right-Left Rotation**

+## Implementation

+The implementation of an AVL tree typically involves the following steps:

+1. **Insertion:**
+   - Insert the new node as in a regular binary search tree.
+   - Update the height of the ancestor nodes.
+   - Check for balance at each ancestor node.
+   - Perform rotations if the tree becomes unbalanced.

+2. **Deletion:**
+   - Remove the node as in a regular binary search tree.
+   - Update the height of the ancestor nodes.
+   - Check for balance at each ancestor node.
+   - Perform rotations if the tree becomes unbalanced.

+---

+For further details and advanced usage, you can refer to the documentation and source code within the repository.